facundomoya/tfi-ingDeSoftware/README.md

 ## Development Team

-This project was developed by students of **Ingeniería en Sistemas de Información** from **Universidad Tecnológica Nacional - Facultad Regional Tucumán (UTN-FRT)** for the course **Ingeniería de Software**.
+This project was developed by students of **Information Systems Engineering** from **Universidad Tecnológica Nacional - Facultad Regional Tucumán (UTN-FRT)** for the subject *"Ingeniería de Software"*.
 The developers of the project are:

 - Facundo Moya - [Github](https://github.com/facundomoya)
 - Juan Martín Bossi - [Github](https://github.com/JuanBossi)